larryhastings/appeal/README.md

 ```

 This adds a `deploy` subcommand under the `db` command.
-You call it from the command-line like so:
+So now the whole command-line looks something like this:

     script.py [global arguments and options] db [db arguments and options] deploy [deploy arguments and options]